-Results: There were 12 facilities that were considered minimal risk facilities.
-Out of these 12, seven facilities qualified for DSH payments (See Verification 1).
-We found that of the seven qualified facilities, five were able to provide the auditors with documentary support for their uninsured costs and charges while the remaining two did not provide documentation to support their uninsured costs and charges.
-We also found that of the five unqualified facilities, all five did not provide uninsured charge data to support the uninsured costs and charges.
+Results: There were 60 facilities that were considered minimal risk facilities.
+Out of these 60, 40 facilities qualified for DSH payments (See Verification 1).
+We found that of the 40 minimal risk qualified facilities, 33 were able to provide the auditors with documentary support for their uninsured costs and charges, while the remaining 7 did not provide documentation to support their uninsured costs and charges.
+We also found that of the remaining 20 unqualified minimal risk facilities, 17 did not provide uninsured charge data to support the uninsured costs and charges.

-We calculated the Medicaid costs and payments using the overall cost to charge ratio.
+We calculated the Medicaid costs and payments using the overall cost-to-charge ratio.

-Results: We calculated the Medicaid costs and payments for all but two of the qualified hospitals using the overall cost-to-charge ratio from the CMS 2552-96 cost report and the Medicaid Management Information System (MMIS) data for the charges and payments.
-One qualified facility does not submit a Medicare cost report, therefore we used a cost-to-charge ratio calculated by the State derived from the DSH survey information.
-One facility was an out-of-state facility and we were unable to obtain the cost report, therefore we utilized the State-calculated cost-to-charge ratio derived from the DSH survey.
+Results: We calculated the Medicaid costs and payments for all but one of the qualified hospitals using the overall cost-to-charge ratio from the CMS 2552-96 cost report and the Medicaid Management Information System (MMIS) data for the charges and payments.
+One facility was an out-of-state facility that we were unable to obtain the cost report, therefore we utilized the State-calculated cost-to-charge ratio derived from the DSH survey.

-Low risk facility procedures:
+Low Risk facility procedures: